harrykipper/covid/README.md

 ### Agents

 The population of Vo' is imported in the model upon setup.
-Agent attributes are _age_ and _marital status_ (source: http://demo.istat.it/pop2019/index3.html).
+Agent attributes are _age_, _gender_, and _marital status_ (source: http://demo.istat.it/pop2019/index3.html).

 ### Networks